EternityForest/mdNotes/README.md

 As entries are in the same format as described in the "Calendar" section above, entries will appear in the GUI app calendar if these files are placed in your notes directory.

-Scrapbook-log -set name "My Name" sets the configured name to name.
+Scrapbook-log -set name "My Name" sets the configured name to My Name.

 Formatting Examples